Local Development Scheme (LDS)

 The Basingstoke and Deane Local Plan (2011–2029) was adopted in May 2016.
 National guidance promotes the concept of an on-going cycle of plan making and review, which is reinforced by the statutory requirement to review Plans every five years.
 Following a review which considered recent changes to national planning policy, including the introduction of a new standardised methodology for local housing need, and also local priorities and circumstances, the council has taken the decision to update the current adopted Local Plan 2011-2029.

-The current timetable for updating the Local Plan is outlined below:
+A revised timetable for updating the Local Plan is outlined below:

 |Milestone and explanation of milestone||Expected date|

 |Potential Issues and Options consultation